mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 #### Microworlds as Pedagogy

-Laurillard provides a clear summary of constructionism as a distinctive and productive pedagogy but notes that ‘theoretical underpinnings of constructionism are difficult to pin down in most of its literature’ [@laurillard2020significance, p.29].
+Laurillard provides a clear summary of constructionism as a distinctive and productive pedagogy [@laurillard2020significance].
 Her definition is based on Papert’s vision of a publicly shareable project within a microworld environment (a concept explored later in this chapter+), designed to foreground specific concepts.
 However, this narrow and clear definition contrasts with the broader use of the concept by Resnick [-@resnick2014give]  and other constructionist researchers, particularly in their advocacy for software and hardware tools that promote an open-ended, child-led approach to designing engaging and relatable objects of interest.
 <!--
 THIS IS IS FROM